Cavity Control of Strongly Correlated Electrons Beyond Resonant Coupling

 \subsection{Scaling Derivation}

-We provide an alternative expression for the magnetic exchange interaction \cref{eq:resum_magnetic_J_multinomial} in the thermodynamic limit, which after Laplace decoupling reproduces our result from the main text \cref{eq:resum_laplace_intermediate}.
+We provide an alternative expression for the magnetic exchange interaction \cref{eq:resum_magnetic_J_multinomial} in the thermodynamic limit, derived using an approach inspired by the volume scaling argument in \cite{liEffectiveTheory2022}.
+After Laplace decoupling this approach reproduces our result from the main text \cref{eq:resum_laplace_intermediate}.
 To start, notice that we can decompose the summation $\sum_{\vb{k}}$ into distinct terms containing $s$ virtual photons, via $\sum_{\vb{k}} = \sum_{s = 0}^{\infty} \sum_{\{ \sum_\lambda k_\lambda = s \} }$.
 The exchange interaction can then be written as

 where we used that the state $\ket{\vb{k}_s}$ appearing in the expectation value contains exactly $s$ photons, so that only $(\dots)^s$ in the Laurent series of the Peierls phase exponential can yield a finite contribution.
 The advantage of this approach is that the occupation sums can be transformed into sums over the modes, order-by-order.
 To understand this, consider the first non-trivial order $s = 1$, viz. processes with a single virtual photon that can occupy any of the modes